OneHox/workflow-dispatcher-server-api/README.md

 # workflow-dispatcher-server-api

-express app for taking data from workflow-dispatcher github action and trigger workflow-dispatch in any repository
+Build for workflow-dispatch action.
+That's it